fallow64/subgen/README.md

 ## Notes

 On AMD GPUs, transcribing via the GPU (i.e. using ROCm) is very *very* shakey.
-Unless you know exactly what you're doing, I would advise you set the `--device=cpu`.
+Unless you know exactly what you're doing (and even then), I would advise you set the device to CPU (i.e. `--device=cpu`).